gesinger/debugvideo-com/docs/what-if-you-cant-reproduce.md

       videoElement.play();
     }

-    // Seek to somewhere within the lenght of the
+    // Seek to somewhere within the length of the
     // video.
 If this is a live stream, use the
     // seekable range instead of the duration. const seekTo = Math.random() * videoElement.duration;